-As the parent of a child recently diagnosed with Prader-Willi syndrome, it’s quite likely you will not have heard of Prader-Willi before, because PWS is a rare disorder affecting approximately 1 in 16,000 births.
+As the parent of a child recently diagnosed with Prader-Willi syndrome, it’s quite likely that you will not have heard of Prader-Willi before because PWS is a rare disorder affecting approximately 1 in 16,000 births.
 Receiving new information about this complex syndrome can easily overwhelm.
 You may already have turned to Google for answers and discovered an abundance of information, much of which may never be relevant to your child and some of which may be out-of-date.
 As parents who have walked the same journey through diagnosis and beyond, we would like to tell you that the future is far more positive than it seems right now and you are definitely not alone.

-It is natural to feel you must find out as much as you can about Prader-Willi so that you can be best prepared to support your child, but we would like to tell you (with the benefit of hindsight) that there is plenty of time to learn more as your child grows and that right now, it is important not to miss out on enjoying your beautiful baby, rather than worry about challenges that may or may not be a part of their future.
+It’s natural to feel that you must find out as much as you can about Prader-Willi syndrome so that you can be best prepared to support your child, but we would like to tell you (with the benefit of hindsight) that there is plenty of time to learn more as your child grows and that right now, it is important not to miss out on enjoying your beautiful baby, rather than worry about challenges that may or may not be a part of their future.

 You will be told of the collection of symptoms that characterise this syndrome, but unfortunately, symptom lists do not include the many positive characteristics our children have: their perseverance, sense of humour, love of life, enthusiasm, and their cheerful, friendly and sociable nature.
 Our children may share some challenges, but their individual determination to overcome these will continue to surprise you.
-Our children may require some extra support and some things may take longer, but they will achieve goals, milestones and more.
+Our children may require some extra support and some things may take longer, but they will achieve goals, milestones and much more.

 The PWSA(NZ) is primarily a parent support network and we are always happy to talk with new parents either by phone, email or meeting with you.
 We can also put you in touch with other parents in your area, or with other parents who have children of similar age.
 Our services are provided free of charge to families – please join us and we will post you a copy of our New Parent Pack.